emilbjorklund/custom-dash-form/README.md

 Mostly, this depends on a rewrite of the validation procedures to be fully async which is currently in the works.

+## File sizes

+The custom element for the form itself is probably around 5Kb or so when minified and gzipped, so it's not massive.
+With all polyfills, it tends to be… scary.

+That said, at some point, quite a few less polyfills are needed, at which point this will be a very small library indeed, even with a whole bunch of custom fields.

 Ta!